-Infertile American Dream is a triptych of C-prints, which were created by exposing light-sensitive paper to sunlight on the day Trump was elected as the 45th US president
+Infertile American Dream is a triptych of C-prints, which were created by exposing light-sensitive paper to sunlight on the day the 45th US president was elected.

 The increase of nuclear armaments worldwide, and the ramping up of nuclear tensions between the US and North Korea harken back to the terror of my grandfather’s experience during the bombing of Hiroshima in 1945.
 By his account, it seemed as though the sky was lit by hundreds of suns.
 On that day, the very fabric of life that he knew, his friends, family, and even the landscapes of the city were completely annihilated.
 Any trace of home seemed to never have existed, as if his home was never even built.

 As a 3rd generation A-bomb victim who is now a resident of America, I find the chaos inthe current political establishment unbearable.
 Political divides have deepened, and nuclear war seems closer on the horizon than it has ever been in my lifetime.
 Blind fear directed towards to a group of people through prejudice and misunderstanding caused by media; the realization that the home, in both physical and spiritual sense, can be taken away as quickly as thirty minutes by a single bomb and the chain reaction that follows.
 After we reach the point of no return, the American Dream will be unsustainable--an empty and barren wasteland filled with nothing but ash left for future generations.
 Like the unassembled home in Infertile American Dream, our children will not be able to have a chance to conceive their ideal vision of hope for the future.